 Browse to a CSV file, and click Open.

 Click Import.
 The imported rules appear on the Enhanced Rules or Basic Rules page.

 Example Tanium CSV file used to import rules

 app1 generated events,events generated by app1,CR12345,1,5,,,

-Rules for enhanced labeling are deployed to endpoints in order to apply labels to events directly on endpoints.
+Enhanced rules are deployed to endpoints to apply labels to events directly on endpoints.
+(Basic rules are applied

 When you deploy rules, you deploy all rules.
 When you take an action on rules (such as creating, deactivating, or deleting), you are prompted to deploy all rules.
-For best results, create all planned rules and then deploy them all at once.
+For best results, create all planned rules and then deploy them at the same time.

 Rules are automatically redeployed when the Integrity Monitor module is upgraded in TaaS, which could occur without prior notice.
 If you have not yet deployed a newly created rule, it is automatically deployed if the module is upgraded before you manually deploy it.

 Deactivate a rule if you no longer want the rule to run.
 On the Enhanced Rules or Basic Rules page, select the rule you want to deactivate and click Deactivate.

 Unlike deleting a rule, deactivating a rule does not delete any labeled events associated with the rule.